ManishDait/PasswordManager/README.md

 # PasswordManager
-A simple Password Managing app using Java
+A simple Password Managing app created in AndroidStudio using Java with Fingerprint Authentication